daroczig/logger/README.md

 ## TODO

+- [ ] doc improvements, cross-links, pkgdown, vignettes for intro and devs
 - [ ] support multiple appenders VS let users define a custom function wrapping multiple appenders
 - [ ] support multiple loggers, eg log ERROR+ to a Errbit/CloudWatch/DataDog/Splunk etc and TRACE+ to the console
+- [ ] allow, although do not recommend custom namespace (R pkg namespaces are just great)
 - [ ] more variables inside of logger, eg OS name/version, Jenkins or other environment variables
 - [ ] refactor layout functions to use the same backend and render message either via `glue`, `sprintf` or eg `toJSON`
 - [ ] `crayon`